 We're proud to be the first credit union in BC

-We are honoured to serve the unique coastal communities of Bowen Island, Cumberland, Courtenay, Texada Island and Powell River.
+We are honoured to serve the unique coastal communities of Powell River, Cumberland, Courtenay, Union Bay, and Bowser as well as Texada, Hornby, and Bowen Island.

 Originally known as Powell River Credit Union, First Credit Union began in 1932 in a tiny mill-town located on the West Coast of British Columbia.
 At that time, "everybody worked at the mill," including Walter Cavanaugh, who had a dream of building his own home and needed a loan to finance the construction.
 To his frustration, he discovered that traditional banks would not lend to working-class people, and loan companies charged exorbitant interest fees.
 Determined to find a solution, Cavanaugh reached out to others who had experienced the same rejection and frustration.
 He proposed they help themselves, each other and their community by starting a financial co-operative.